birdandhike.com logo

-General: Arizona Cypress (Cupressus arizonica) is a coniferous (cone-bearing) tree with tiny, scale-like leaves (like a juniper) and a round cone about the size of a ping-pong ball.
+General: Arizona Cypress (Hesperocyparis arizonica) is a coniferous (cone-bearing) tree with tiny, scale-like leaves (like a juniper) and a knobby-round cone about the size of a ping-pong ball.

 In Nevada, Arizona Cypress is a rare component of the montane vegetation on the north side of Virgin Peak (south of Mesquite, Nevada) in the Upper Sonoran (Pinyon-Juniper Woodland) life zone.
-One specimen is known from that location, although more probably exist in the area.
+Two small populations are known from this location, although more probably exist in the area.
 This species is common in Arizona.

 Plant Form: Upright conifer tree.